top of page

 In March 1997, Robert had a psychotic break that landed him in the USC psychiatric ward.
 He had a relapse in January 1999 in which he was hospitalized at the UCLA Neuropsychiatric Institute.

 Thankfully, Robert has tamed his illness over the past two decades.
 He has benefited from therapy, medication, writing, exercise, and listening to Bob Dylan and the Rolling Stones.
-Most importantly, he receives oodles of love from his wife, Barbara, whom he met at a UCLA writing class in 1996.

 In the years since subduing his illness, Robert has written roughly 300 newspaper articles on subjects ranging from sports to politics, arts to mental health policy.
 More than anything, he has dedicated his writing career to reducing stigma directed against those suffering from mental illness.